GIPO: Gaussian Importance Sampling Policy Optimization

 We optimize the actor and critic jointly.
 The total objective function is:

-where $\mathcal{L}_v$ is the squared error loss for the value function (typically against V-trace targets) and $\mathcal{L}_{\text{ent}}$ is an entropy bonus to encourage exploration.
+where $\mathcal{L}_v$ is the squared error loss for the value function (e.g., against GAE or TD($\lambda$) targets) and $\mathcal{L}_{\text{ent}}$ is an entropy bonus to encourage exploration.
 The complete training procedure is summarized in Algorithm~\ref{alg:gipo} in Appendix~\ref{app:algorithm}.